ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * It is RECOMMENDED to use the OSCORE Group Manager defined in draft-ietf-ace-key-groupcomm-oscore.

+* Major simplification in associating the access token with other information.

 * Clarifications:

+  * The RS binds the access token to a specific Recipient Context.

   * Achieving proof of possession.